 Following are some of the good tank mates for Moray Eels:

-• Fishes that are smaller in size (as they might get eaten)
+- Fishes that are smaller than the eel's mouth width (as they will be eaten)

 Also, check Sand Sifting Starfish 101: Care, Appearance, Lifespan, Diet & All